-This bill amends Florida Statutes to define "harmful to minors" and revise the objection process for instructional materials used in K-12 classrooms.
-The new definition includes any material depicting nudity or sexual conduct that appeals to prurient interests and is deemed offensive by community standards.
-The bill mandates that school district boards adopt policies for handling objections from parents or residents regarding specific materials, ensuring that the objection process is accessible and transparent.
+This bill amends Florida Statutes to define the term "harmful to minors" and revises the objection process for instructional materials used in classrooms.
+The new definition includes any material that depicts nudity, sexual conduct, or sexual excitement, which predominantly appeals to prurient interests and is offensive to community standards regarding minors.
+The bill mandates that school district boards adopt a policy for handling objections from parents or residents regarding specific materials, ensuring that the objection process is accessible and transparent.
 If a material is deemed harmful to minors, it must be removed within five school days and remain unavailable during the review process.

 Statutes affected: